We're here to help

 - Create multiple Callable Tests if the test case is becoming overly complex and difficult to support

 - Choose a meaningful Callable test case name and provide a meaningful summary description.
 The summary description will be displayed in the Assistant view when using the Callable Test

 It is important that team members can run and understand each others tests.

-Group Steps are recommended for organizing and adding comments to your Test Cases.
-These can be added at any level and can help to reduce complexity
+Note: Group Steps are recommended for organizing and adding comments to your test cases.
+These can be added at any level and can help to reduce complexity.

 The following types of locators should be avoided: